-Quite simply, co-ops are communities in the truest sense of the word.
-While it’s common to hear people in other forms of housing say they don’t know or never speak to their neighbours, co-op members live and work together to create homes in real communities.
+Co-ops are communities in the truest sense of the word.
+While it’s common to hear people in other forms of housing say they don’t know or never speak to their neighbours, co-op members live and work together to create homes in active communities.

 Co-op members are not landlords or tenants.
 As co-operative owners, members work together to govern their association and manage their homes to foster strong communities.